starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 ## Empty launcher
-- Log out log back in, or reset the launcher by pressing Ctrl+Shift+Alt+R
+- Try logging out and back in, or reset the launcher by pressing Ctrl+Shift+Alt+R
+- For Wine >=10.17, the EGL OpenGL backend has been enabled by default and may cause launcher rendering issues.
+The launcher may be empty or only show the background video, music may work, and buttons are invisible.
+  - Use the [LUG Helper](/Tips-and-Tricks#how-to-add-a-wine-runner) to install a LUG-Wine runner `10.17-2` or later.

 ## Launch Error - Settings.json not found